wtnwin111/interview/README.md

         a.
 Some integer can't find this kind of combination, please specify the rules of this kind of integer.
         b.
 In 32-bit integer, which number have most combination.
     65) Giving a triangle ABC (ABC in wise-clock order), and a point D. Write code to check if D is inside of ABC.
+    66) A circus is designing a tower routine consisting of people standing atop one another’s shoulders For practical and aesthetic reasons, each person must be both shorter and lighter than the person below him or her Given the heights and weights of each person in the circus, write a method to compute the largest possible number of peo- ple in such a tower
+        EXAMPLE:
+        Input (ht, wt): (65, 100) (70, 150) (56, 90) (75, 190) (60, 95) (68, 110)
+        Output: The longest tower is length 6 and includes from top to bottom: (56, 90) (60,95) (65,100) (68,110) (70,150) (75,190)

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?